top of page

 Contribution

-• Level Design: Designed and built the entire playable level structure, from early blockout to final set dressing.
+• Level Design: Took owner ship and built the entire playable level structure, from early blockout to final set dressing.

 • Procedural Content Generation (PCG): Implemented PCG volumes and spline systems to generate asteroid fields and carve traversal paths.

-• Environmental Storytelling: Created narrative flow through architecture, lighting, environmental composition and storytelling elements such as the Log pick-ups.
+• Environmental Storytelling: Created narrative flow through architecture, lighting, environmental composition, and storytelling elements such as log pickups.

 ProjectKenon_Screenshot03.png